Table of Contents

 -

 Connect wire 1 to wire 3.
-For reference, in T568A connect white/orange to white/green, or in T568B connect white/green to white/orange
+For reference, in T568A that would be connecting white/orange to white/green, or in T568B connecting white/green to white/orange

 -

 Connect wire 2 to wire 6.
-For reference, in T568A connect orange to green, or in T568B connect green to orange
+For reference, in T568A that would be connecting orange to green, or in T568B connecting green to orange

 -

-For best performance, make the connection as close as possible to the connector / RJ45 jack itself
+For best performance, make the connection as close as possible to the connector itself (the RJ45 jack).
+Here’s an illustration:

 -